-PTA 221 KINESIOLOGY LAB (3S) COREQUISITE: PTA 220
+PTA 221 KINESIOLOGY LAB

+(3S) 1 credit

 This laboratory course allows for a hands on appreciation of functional anatomy and kinesiology.
 Emphasis may include muscle and joint function, ROM/strength testing, palpation skills and exercise concepts.
 Upon completion, the student should be able to integrate content areas into an understanding of normal gait posture and movement patterns.